ndmason1/Clonefish/README.md

 To build from source, type make in the source directory.
 The executable is generated in the same directory.

-Note that this program uses the openssl library (specifically, the MD5 hash function).
+Note that this program uses the openssl library.
-In Ubuntu, one can simply execute the following commands to obtain this:

-	sudo apt-get install openssl
-	sudo apt-get install libssl

 The Clonefish file encryption tool runs in one of two modes: